South Asian Americans: News media

-Mohini Bharadwaj Barry and Raj Bhavsar are two notable and famous Indian American gymnasts.
-Mohini became the 2nd oldest gymnast to perform in the Olympics in 2004.
-That same year, Raj Bhavsar was an alternate on the U.S. men's gymnastics team.
-In 2008, Raj competed with the men's team and won a bronze medal.
-In 2003, Gibran Hamdan was drafted by the Washington Redskins and the first player of Pakistani descent in the NFL.
-Another South Asian player in the NFL was Brandon Chillar.
-Brandon was a linebacker and drafted by the St. Louis Rams in the 2004 NFL Draft.
-He played for the Green Bay Packers.

-Cricket, a very popular sport in South Asia, is still growing in popularity with South Asian American youth, and especially among Millennial and Gen Z youth as they can watch the sport online and more easily identify as global citizens.

 Education

-South Asian Americans are often over-represented as university graduates in U.S. census data.
-Indians ages 25 and older have the highest levels of education among Asian Americans in the U.S. As of 2019, over 75% of Indians ages 25 and older held bachelors and higher level degrees.
+South Asian Americans are often over-represented as university graduates in US census data.
+Indians ages 25 and older have the highest levels of education among Asian Americans in the US.
+As of 2019, over 75% of Indians ages 25 and older held bachelors and higher level degrees.
 In contrast, only 15% of Burmese Americans are likely to hold college degrees.
 In 2021, in Fairfax County, Virginia, a legal case has been filed by a group of Asian American parents against the school board in federal court for overhauling admission procedures which they claim now discriminates against Asian American students.
 The new policies have decreased Asian American representation at the prestigious Thomas Jefferson high school and a case is now pending if the new admission criteria are legal and indeed race-neutral as claimed by the school board.

 Organizations

 There are a number of organizations formed by and for the representation of South Asian Americans in a number of fields and industries, including in alphabetical order: